A baby sleep sack is the perfect sleeping essential that will give your bundle of joy the best sleep possible.

 Whatever fabric you go for, always keep in mind what your baby is wearing underneath.

-If they’re wearing thick pajamas or onesies, then a muslin sleep sack will be enough.
-Although, if they’re only in their diapers or only has a shirt on, then a regular cotton or wool fabric will probably be best.
+If you’re making your baby wear thick pajamas or onesies, then a muslin sleep sack will be enough.
+Although, if they’re only in their diapers or only have a shirt on, sleep bags with regular cotton or wool fabric will probably be best.

 By mobility, we mean how much room the sleep sack can give for your baby’s arms and legs.

-Some sleep sacks come with built-in sleeves, but all of the products we listed down are sleeveless.
+Some sleep sacks come with built-in sleeves, but all of the best organic sleep sacks we listed down are sleeveless.
 This makes it work well for whatever your baby is wearing underneath.